santhosh-tekuri/notes/kubernetes/pods.md

 * containers in a Pod are automatically co-located and co-scheduled on the same physical or virtual machine in the cluster

+---

 ### Networking

 * each pod is assigned a unique IP address
 * every container in a Pod shares the network namespace, including the IP address and network ports
 * containers inside a Pod can communicate with one another using `localhost`

+---

 ### Storage

 * Pod can specify a set of shared storage volumes
 * all containers in the Pod can access the shared volumes, allowing those containers to share data
 * volumes also allow persistent data in a Pod to survive in case one of the containers within needs to be restarted

+---

+### spec.restartPolicy

+* possible values `Always`, `OnFailure` and `Never`
+* default value is `Always`
+* only refers to restarts of containers by kubelet on the same node
+    * note that pods are never rebound to another node
+* restarted with an exponential back-off delay
+    * 10s, 20s, 40s ... capped at five minutes
+    * reset after ten minutes of successful execution

+---

 ### Memory Resources to Containers